tracim/tracim/backend/README.md

 This method relies on development.ini configuration. default web server used is _Waitress_ in` development.ini.sample`

+:warning: By default, python warning are disabled.
+To enable warning please set `PYTHONWARNINGS` env var, for example `export PYTHONWARNINGS=default` .

 Run the tracim_backend web api:

     pserve development.ini